-NMIFC has an exciting schedule of presentations outlined for this year’s conference.
-Please note, the two mobile workshops are full.
-We are no longer accepting participants.
+NMIFC had an exciting schedule of presentations outlined for the 2016 year’s conference.

 Key Note Speakers